 An Enterprise of the City of Linz

-Ars Electronica Linz GmbH is an enterprise of the City of Linz.
+Ars Electronica Linz GmbH & Co KG is an enterprise of the City of Linz.
 The Festival premiered in 1979.
 Ars Electronica Linz GmbH was incorporated in 1995; since then, it has been responsible for organizing and producing the Ars Electronica Festival and the Prix Ars Electronica, as well as for operating the Ars Electronica Center and the Ars Electronica Futurelab.
 Funding is provided by the City of Linz, the Province of Upper Austria and the Republic of Austria.
 Ars Electronica Linz GmbH is administered jointly by Artistic Director Gerfried Stocker and Financial Director Diethard Schwarzmair.